NSU Transfers: 2024 Admit Rates, GPA, Recs & More | CampusReel

 |2018 Total ACT Score

-Northeastern State University’s average SAT score is 984.
-To be a competitive applicant for Northeastern State University your SAT score should come close to the average - for the ACT you should be aiming for the equivalent.
+Northwestern State University of Louisiana’s average SAT score is 990.
+To be a competitive applicant for Northwestern State University of Louisiana your SAT score should come close to the average - for the ACT you should be aiming for the equivalent.

 What are the possible risks of transferring